runtimeverification/erc777-semantics/README.md

 The [ERC777 standard](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-777.md)
 provides basic functionality to transfer tokens and to be approved so they can be spent by another on-chain third party.
-It supersedes the very popular ERC20, by giving account holders more control over token transactions.
+It supersedes the very popular [ERC20 standard](https://eips.ethereum.org/EIPS/eip-20), by giving account holders more control over token transactions.

-ERC777-K is a complete formal specification of the ERC777 standard, that, in a simplified way, supports all the behaviors from the standard.
+ERC777-K is a complete formal specification of the ERC777 standard.
 Specifically, it is a *formal executable semantics* of a *refinement of the ERC777 standard*, using the [K framework](http://kframework.org).